 “Do you have some means of containing her?”
 Izuku asked before gesturing to Tenya.
 Tenya pulled off the burlap sack they had placed over Bear King as a precaution against any of the pirates they passed on the boardwalk.

-At the sight of the semi-comatose Beark King, Grinning George nodded.
+At the sight of the semi-comatose Bear King, Grinning George nodded.
 “That will do.
 Alright, the total, minus the thirty percent cut of Lord Victor, comes to—”

 “Thirteen million, five hundred and eighty thousand,” Izuku, Mei, and Melissa interrupted in a chorus, causing Grinning George to lose some of his smile for just a second.
 It was evident to most of the crew that he had hoped to shave off more of the bounty for himself.